fnproject/ext-statsapi/README.md

 }
 ```

-The `success` element will be set to success` if the API call is successful.
+The `success` element will be set to `success` if the API call is successful.
-If the API call is unsuccessful then `success` element will be set to `error` and an additional element `error` will contains a description of the failure.
+If the API call is unsuccessful then the `success` element will be set to `error` and an additional element `error` will contains a description of the failure.

 The `data` element contains elements `completed`, `failed` and `durations`.